-Childcare and Education (Early Years Educator) Level 3 Diploma
+Childcare and Education (Early Years Educator) CACHE Technical Level 3 Certificate and Diploma

 - Course length

 - 1 year full-time (Certificate) 1 year full-time (Diploma)

 There is strong demand for caring, skilled individuals to work with young children in a variety of settings, from playgroups and nurseries to schools.